brs98/linear-issues-mcp/README.md

 - `getTeamById` - Get a specific team by ID
 - `getTeams` - Get a list of teams
-- `getTeamMembers` - Get members of a team

 #### Project Operations - `projects`